Skip advert

 How safe is the Toyota Prius?

-The Toyota Prius has yet to be tested by Euro NCAP, but whether you go for the Design or Excel specification, the list of safety kit is the same.
+The Toyota Prius is expected to be a very safe car, although it’s yet to be tested by Euro NCAP.
+It gets all the usual safety kit expected of a modern car, whether you go for the Design or Excel specification.
 This includes pre-collision warning, adaptive cruise control, lane-change assist, lane-departure warning and proactive driving assist.
 The latter applies gentle braking and steering force into curves and when nearing pedestrians, cyclists and other road users to avoid collisions.

 Should you buy a Toyota Prius?